 Yoram Hazony is an Israeli philosopher, Bible scholar, and political theorist.
 He is the award-winning author of The Virtue of Nationalism (2018), which was selected as Conservative Book of the Year for 2019, and was an amazon number-one best-seller in both International Diplomacy and Nationalism.

 Previous books include The Philosophy of Hebrew Scripture (Cambridge University Press, 2012), which won the second place PROSE award for the best book in the category of Theology and Religion by the Association of American Publishers; The Jewish State: The Struggle for Israel’s Soul (Basic Books, 2000); and God and Politics in Esther (Cambridge University Press, 2016).

 He has appeared in The Wall St. Journal, The New York Times, and on NPR’s “All Things Considered.”
 He is President of the Herzl Institute in Jerusalem and serves as Chairman of the Edmund Burke Foundation, a public affairs institute based in Washington.
-Learn more at yoramhazony.com.
+Learn more at yoramhazony.org.